xiangp126/Algorithm/bitManipulation/Single Number III.md

 ### Core Concept
 > Number stored in computer was it's `complement code`, which was itself for positive ones.<br>
-> `Complement code` was for right plus between positive number and negative one
+> `Complement code` was used to sum correctly between positive number and negative one

 数字 | 原码 | 反码 | 补码
 --- | --- | --- | ---